TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

-All in all we achieved our goal to set up a reliable recommendation system which systematic we connect through an API for our backend team mates.
-In conclusion we need to say that we faced many roadblocks on our way to deliver a good product.
-We even had a couple of drop outs (UX) who left the team.
+All in all we achieved our goal to set up a reliable recommendation system which systematic we connect through an API for our backend teammates.
+In conclusion, we need to say that we faced many roadblocks on our way to deliver a good product.
+We even had a couple of drop-outs (UX) who left the team.
 We did our best to compensate it.

 But nevertheless it was a great time, we have learned a lot and our mentors supported us wherever they could.
-Finally we need to highlight that our teamwork was great and we have used many tools to exchange or create files and information.
-Although "GitHub" was not easy to handle and as a tool to exchange information a little bit to complex for beginners it worked out well in the end.
+Finally, we need to highlight that our teamwork was great and we have used many tools to exchange or create files and information.
+Although "GitHub" was not easy to handle and as a tool to exchange information, a little too complex for beginners it worked out well in the end.

+*** Notes on the screenshot of hany***

+- First Version is only one loop of correlation to find the
+- WE will take only the second version for the blog post
+- Describe the comparison of cosine similarity vs correlation
+- Take Hany's Screenshot (brain-storming) to introduce our approaches (Version2)
+- API-Discription will be send be Oksana + Screenshot